 How was Florida not better last year?
 Wilson is a really big body (6’1” 213lbs) corner who also has great measurables.
 Right now he’s a late riser up draft boards, but if he runs a sub-4.5 40 yard dash at the combine, he may be gone before the Packers draft.
 He seems like the perfect outside CB for the Packers.

 Jackson is my favorite player in this draft.
 He is electric in the return game, and provides truly elite speed.
 He got beat in college because he would lose focus or his footwork would get sloppy.
 However, this tends to be the case with many players who have elite speed.
 He’s not going to get bored in the pros, and his ball skills would provide something the Packers defense sorely needs, the ability to take the ball away.

 2nd Round Options:

 Gareon Conley – Ohio State

 Desmond King – Iowa

 With the amount of depth at the Cornerback position, we could see some highly talented players getting pushed down in the draft.
 We could even see the Packers repeat by taking Cornerbacks with their 1st and 2nd round picks.
 It just happens to be a good year to have Cornerback as a need area entering the draft.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig